livetrails/targetjs/README.md

 and after all API results have been received.

 1. **Prefix `_` to the target name** (Inactive):
-It indicates that the target is in an inactive state and must be activated by an event or other targets.
+It indicates that the target is in an inactive state and must be activated by an event or other targets explicitly.

 1. **enabledOn**
 Determines whether the target is eligible for execution.
 If enabledOn() returns false, the target remains active until it is enabled and gets executed.